TheRakeshPurohit/chrome-react-scan-inspector/README.md

 ## Usage

 1. Click the extension icon in your toolbar
-2. If React is detected on the current page, you'll see an indicator
-3. Toggle scanning on/off using the switch
+2. Toggle scanning on/off using the switch

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Credits